-Anna Stumpf Smith Lacey joined The Hungary Initiatives Foundation in July, 2016.
-As executive director, she is responsible for overall management of HIF and for providing strategic advice to the Board on its grants policy and cultural and educational initiatives.
+Anna Stumpf Smith Lacey joined Hungary Foundation in July, 2016.
+As executive director, she is responsible for overall management of HF and for providing strategic advice to the Board on its grants policy and cultural and educational initiatives.

 phone: (202) 627 6810